trothtech/uft/doc/abort.md

 The successful response to `ABORT` is a 200 ACK.

-While it is difficult to imaging a situation where `EOF` woule either fail or would be rejected, if somehow that happens, the response would be a 500 NAK.
+While it is difficult to imaging a situation where `ABORT` woule either fail or would be rejected, if somehow that happens, the response would be a 500 NAK (server error).

 ## Command Sequencing